Mission-driven change

 From mission to moon landing

-A mission-driven approach can complement traditional policy when the causes and solutions to problems are unclear or diverse—and when there is a need to mobilize a wider range of solutions, stakeholders, and funding streams across sectors.
+A mission-driven approach can complement traditional methods when we do not fully understand the causes or solutions to problems—and when there is a need to mobilize many more stakeholders and levels across sectors.

 A well-known example of mission-driven change is the U.S. Apollo program, which culminated in the moon landing in 1969.
 That is why missions are also referred to as “moon landing projects.”

-However, the story of NASA’s moon landing is so famous that it overshadows two important insights: 1) that missions require a willingness to learn and gain wisdom through trial and error; 2) that missions are more about bringing together and coordinating alliance partners than about commanding obedient subordinates.
+However, the story of NASA’s moon landing is so famous that it overshadows two important insights: 1) that missions require a willingness to learn and grow wiser through trial and error; 2) that missions are about bringing together and coordinating alliance partners rather than commanding obedient subordinates.

 Learn how to implement missions in your own organization